xibosignage/xibo-manual/source/en/layouts_editor.md

 ### Layering

-Zones, content and a Layout Background image can be ordered using z-index settings from the properties panel:
+Zones, content and a Layout background image can be ordered using z-index settings from the positioning tab in the properties panel:

 - Click in the item to highlight.
 - Select the tab with the grid icon from the properties panel.